 Businesses Move to New Brunswick

 Thanks to growing efforts to welcome more immigrants to move to New Brunswick, there are plenty of opportunities cropping up for workers and businesses alike.
-One of these initiatives is the Atlantic Immigration Pilot Program which aims to address specific labour market shortages in the Atlantic Provinces (Prince Edward Island, Nova Scotia, New Brunswick and Newfoundland & Labrador).
+One of these initiatives is the Atlantic Immigration Pilot Program which aims to address specific labor market shortages in the Atlantic Provinces (Prince Edward Island, Nova Scotia, New Brunswick and Newfoundland & Labrador).
 So far, the pilot has worked so well that it’s been extended for another two years to increase the number of foreign nationals available to fill open vacancies.

 The influx of internationals (in line with government plans to welcome over a million workers into the national economy within the next three years), as well as unfolding developments in the local economy, have garnered interest from international businesses.
 These businesses are searching for a stable and committed workforce, something that is easily found in the province of New Brunswick.